January 20, 2022

 Research shows that manipulating an image, such as by spinning or zooming, improves customers’ understanding and opinion of the product.
 In other words, where product images provide the visual component of in-store shopping, interactive images are about as close as you can get to holding an item in your hands.

 Imagine you’re shopping for sneakers online.
 While scrolling, you stumble upon a pair shown on a model playing basketball in them – the photo catches your eye, so you click.
-Then you view a 360-degree rotating image of the sneakers, zoom in on the shoe details, and decide to add them to your shopping cart.
+Then you view a 360-degree rotating image of the sneakers, zoom in on the shoe details, and add them to your shopping cart.

 A balance of both product photos and lifestyle shots makes your website photography not only trustworthy but also enticing.
 In addition to product photos and 360-degree images set against a white background to provide detailed visual information, lifestyle shots can be extra persuasive in the customer journey because they tell a story and have an emotional pull.